Xiaoyu-gh/sp19-s200/README.md

 See detailed information about assignments on: https://sp19.datastructur.es

 ### Homeworks
-Hw 1: Implement a package for generating synthesized musical instruments, makes use of special queue structures, enqueue & dequeue methods
+Hw 1: Implement a package for generating synthesized musical instruments, makes use of special queue structures, enqueue & dequeue methods <br>
 Hw 2: Implement a program that estimate the value of the percolation threshold of a given site via Monte Carlo simulation, makes use of disjoint sets
 Hw 3: Implement hashCodes with complex requirements
 Hw 4: Implement AStar algorithm and apply to solve given types of puzzles